 I’ve known about my blog technology issues for quite some time.
 You may not see the problems on the surface, but behind the scenes they are huge.
 The motivation to be better was there and even the inspiration, but the clarity of how to fix was not.
 It was hard to admit, but I knew I could not change technology problems that I did not understand.
 The work would be too hard.
 Like a fork in the road I had a choice to make.

 It came to a point that I wasn’t doing William or you, my readers, justice and I thought about abandoning the blog completely.
 I felt like I had failed him, me and maybe most importantly you.
 The weight was so heavy.
 In fact, I felt so terrible about it that I actually apologized out loud to my son.
 Later that day, I met Sireesha (Siri).
 Over the years, William has brought many gifts into my life.
 Siri is the latest addition.
+She will help me bring to you a much improved user experience.

 Did you notice?